-The School Office is staffed between 7.45am and 7.00pm during weekdays throughout the school year and 8.00am and 5.00pm during school holidays apart from Bank Holidays and the Christmas closedown.
+The School Office is staffed between 7.45am and 6.30pm during weekdays throughout the school year and 9.00am and 5.00pm during school holidays apart from Bank Holidays and the Christmas closedown.
 The master panel that shows the location of all the alarm call points on the networked alarm system in the school buildings is physically located in the Front Office/Reception area.
 The Front Office is always given advance warning of fire practices.
 If the alarm goes off at any time, other than for a fire practice, Southern monitoring station will automatically be contacted via the fire alarm system.
-If there is evidence of a real fire the staff have standing instructions to summon the Fire and Emergency Service at once dialing 999.
-This would normally be undertaken by one of the Maintenance Team but out of hours is delegated to security.
-Southern will contact security in the first instance, who will need to confirm if it is a false alarm or real fire, in consultation over radio contact with the Head of Maintenance.
+If there is evidence of a real fire the staff have standing instructions to summon the Fire and Emergency Service at once dialing 999This would normally be undertaken by one of the Estates Team but out of hours is delegated to security.
+Southern will contact security in the first instance, who will need to confirm if it is a false alarm or real fire, in consultation over radio contact with the Head of Maintenance; during the hours of 9am until 4pm the fire brigade will not attend site unless they are called.
 This is how we manage a 'double knock' system at the school.

 One of the Maintenance team is on call 24 hours a day, 7 days a week, and 365 days a year, including public holidays and we have onsite security.
-The Security Team will be contacted by the Southern monitoringl station if the alarms go off outside the hours that the School Office is staffed, (unless warned of a planned fire practice).
+The Security Team will be contacted by the Southern monitoring station if the alarms go off outside the hours that the School Office is staffed, (unless warned of a planned fire practice).
 There is no need to call the Security Team within the 1st 10 minutes of activation by phone as this will prevent Southern reaching them by telephone.
-The response order that Southern calls are made is as follows:

-Security, Shaun Bluck, and Mark Leggett.
+The response order that Southern calls are made is as follows: Security, Shaun Bluck, and Mark Leggett.
 The Head and Bursar should have been informed by text of any alarm activation, whether false or real.
 The Estates Team should also be emailed a full update.